Mingun/pegjs/README.md

 input text and possibly contains some JavaScript code that determines what happens when the pattern matches successfully.
-A rule can also contain *human-readable name* that is used in error messages (in our example, only the `integer` rule has a human-readable name).
+A rule can also contain *human-readable name* that is used in error messages (in our example, only the `integer` rule has a human-readable name) and any count of *attributes*.
+Attribute — any metadata which can be attached to the rule and be used by a codegen or other passes.
 The parsing starts at the first rule, which is also called the *start rule*.

 A rule name must be a JavaScript identifier.
 It is followed by an equality sign